Openscapes/quarto-website-tutorial/basic-workflows/jupyter.md

 ![](images/jupyter-python-example.png){fig-align="center"}

-You'll see that our new page shows up in our Preview, but by default the code is not executed.
-This is the Quarto default since your computations will likely become more complex and you will want to control when they are executed (or "run").
+You'll see that our new page shows up in our Preview, and the code is executed since we did that in the Jupyter Notebook itself.
+By default, Quarto will not execute code chunks since your computations will likely become more complex and you will want to control when they are executed (or "run").

-Let's run a cell in our notebook by clicking the cursor in a code block and clicking the sideways "play" triangle to run the selected cells (and advance to the next cell).
-This code produces a plot.

 Since Quarto is still previewing our website and the `python-example.ipynb`, the plot also displays in the notebook after the code is run and the file is saved, as shown below.